markgordon22/Jerseys-for-tims/README.md

 ![image](uximages/footer.png)

 ### Home Page:
-Upon directing to the site, the user will receive a sense of what the Jerseys for Tims is about with css fade in texted slogan above the "Shop now!" fade in texted button.
-The hero image of Parkhead which is the home stadium for Celtic Football Club is which is dubbed "Paradise" by celtic supporters as it is the club they live and breath.
+Upon directing to the site, the user will receive a sense of what the Jerseys for Tims is about with css fade in texted slogan above the "Shop now!" and the fade in button below it.
+The hero image of Parkhead which is the home stadium for Celtic Football Club is dubbed "Paradise" by celtic supporters as it is the club they live and breath.
 It was selected to convey the message of "home" as it is the home stadium of celtic football club and the place where many fond memories have been made and will continue to be made, watching the football team they love.
 The main logo of the site reads "Jerseys for Tims" the word "tim" is a nickname for a celtic fc supporter.
-The shop button redirects the user to all 94 products the website has, where the user can see the products Jerseys for Tims sells.
+The shop button redirects the user to all 93 products the website has, where the user can see the products Jerseys for Tims sells.

 ![image](uximages/homepageimg.png)

 ### All Products Page:
-Similar to Boutique Ado, the sample walkthrough project supplied to by Code Institute, I demonstrated similar design of displaying 4 products larger deviced pages, medium devices contained 3 products, smaller deviced contained 2 products, with extra small devices containing just one device.
+Similar to Boutique Ado, the sample walkthrough project supplied to by Code Institute, I demonstrated similar design of displaying 4 products on larger deviced pages, medium devices contained 3 products, smaller deviced contained 2 products, with extra small devices containing just one product per row.
 The product cards displays an image of the product along with its name, price, category.
-The user is abled to click an image where they are redirected to the product detail page where they can see further details and description of the product they selected and have the opportunity to add the product to their shopping bag.
+The user is able to click an image where they are redirected to the product detail page where they can see further details and description of the product they selected and have the opportunity to add the product to their shopping bag.
 I decided to place in buttons with the text "quick view" to entice perhaps impulsive users into making them decide to buy a product for business and marketing purposes.

 As the product list could be large depending on the category of products selected by the user, I included a yellow scroll button which corresponds to the color scheme of the site so that the user can be brought back to the top of the page once scroll button is clicked.
+This is from w3 schools and is credited in the readme.

 ![image](uximages/productpageimg.png)

 ### Product Detail Page:
-Displaying a larger image and more detail information with a description on the product selected by the user, the user can select the item's size (depending on if the product has sizes), the quantity (within range of the site) they desire to purchase.
+Displaying a larger image and more detailed information with a description on the product selected by the user, the user can select the item's size (depending on if the product has sizes), the quantity (within range of the site) they desire to purchase.
 The user can either click the "Keep Shopping" button at the bottom of the product details where they are redirected back to the all products page or they can add the product to their respective bag by clicking "Add to Bag" button to the right of the "keep shopping" button.
-The user gets informed they have selected the item with a toast success message from bootstrap which alerts them of the products they have in their bag, with how much (depending on the amount they've in their bag) more they will be required to spend in order to avail of the free delivery offer that is on offer by Jerseys for Tims.
+The user gets informed they have selected the item with a toast success message from bootstrap which alerts them of the products they have in their bag, with how much (depending on the amount they've in their bag) more they will be required to spend in order to avail of the free delivery offer that is on offer at Jerseys for Tims.
 The edit and delete anchor links in the product card is only displayed on the superusers account of the site.

 ![image](uximages/productdetailspageimg.png)